 Firstly, Reach Rishikesh

-Rishikesh is the starting point to the Himalayas and it is one of the famous cities of Uttarakhand.
+Rishikesh is the starting point of the Himalayas and it is one of the famous cities of Uttarakhand.
 The city is well-connected with all the inner-state and national bus routes and also with the Train routes.
-If you are coming via flight then Jolly grant airport Dehradun which is just 20 Km away from Rishikesh and it takes 35 to 40 minutes only.
+If you are coming via flight then Jolly grant airport Dehradun is just 20 Km away from Rishikesh and it takes 35 to 40 minutes only.
 Always try to travel at night so that you can reach Rishikesh in the early morning and start your road journey to Kedarnath.

 Rishikesh to Sonprayag or Gaurikund